what-is-reggio.jpg

 Parental Involvement and Community

-Parents are seen as the first teachers, and are vital to the Reggio approach.
-They are considered partners and advocates for their children, and they are also seen as collaborators who facilitate their child's learning through experiences outside of the classroom.
+Parents are seen as the first teachers and are vital to the Reggio approach.
+They are considered partners and advocates for their children and are also seen as collaborators who facilitate their children's learning through experiences outside of the classroom.
 This kind of involvement helps the child transition from their Reggio preschool environment to most traditional learning environments.

 TEACHERS AS COLLABORATORS

 The teacher is not simply an instructor in the Reggio approach: the teacher is a facilitator of learning working with the children.
 Teachers in the Reggio approach encourage children to explore their interests by planning experiences around those interests, asking questions to deepen a child's understanding, and engaging with the child in the practice of learning.
-We are educational companions.
+We are educational companions and collaborators.

 The learning environment

-The environment is a key factor in a Reggio-inspired school, and is often considered the "third teacher."
+The environment is a key factor in a Reggio-inspired school and is often considered the "third teacher."
 The environment should provide openness and freedom of movement.
-It should provide a connection with nature via natural lighting, materials, plants and other living things.
-The availability of real learning tools and supplies support children becoming competent and developing practical life skills as they explore and discover.
+It should also connect children with nature via natural lighting, materials, plants, and other living things.
+The availability of real learning tools and supplies supports children's competence and development of practical life skills as they explore and discover.

 Documentation